dartmouth-cs52-17S/lab1-jjanelee97/README.md

 # README.md
 Jane Lee

-CS 52 Web-Dev with time
+CS 52 Web-Dev with Tim Tregubov

 ## Description
 I made this site in relation to the DALI project I'm working on: Line@KAF, and I used all the elements from the http://cs52.me/assignments/lab/landing-page/ assignment using pure HTML/CSS.